 My personal injury clients have taught me similar lessons.

 There are many parallels between my Dad’s career and my career as a personal injury lawyer.
 Like him, I am haunted by the stories of my clients.
 I can’t help but see the shadow of a drunk driver who crossed the centre line and mounted a side walk leaving my client’s body in his wake when I drive by the scene of the crash on my way to work.
 Today my client is a paraplegic.
 I can’t help but think about the teenage boy whose life was cut short by a hit and run driver when I drive my girls to swim practice.
 I think about his parents who had to bury their son.
 I think about the many clients I have represented throughout the years who have lost a child, a Dad, a Mom, brother or sister – particularly at Christmas.

-Mourning the loss of a loved on at Christmas
+Mourning the loss of a loved one at Christmas

 What I experience however, pales in comparison to the experience of the clients I represent; seriously injured individuals and the families of those killed in car crashes, boating accidents, skiing accidents and snowmobile crashes.

 This particularly rings true during the Christmas season for those who are mourning a loss.
 The holidays will never be the same for severely injured people and families who have lost a loved one.
 For some, Christmas Eve will not be spent at midnight mass or at home with their family watching It’s a Wonderful Life; it will be spent alone lying in a hospital bed mourning the loss of their former lives.
 They are haunted by the smell of the Christmas tree, the taste of the hot chocolate, the sounds of laughing children and the feeling of “family”.
-For others, there will be one less stocking hanging on their mantle.
+For others, there will be one less stocking hung on their mantle and an empty chair at Christmas dinner.
 The holidays will be a time of year when memories of better days stand in stark contrast to the reality of present day.

 We’ve lost perspective